dinhhung2512/Archon/README.md

   - Set this to the desired maximum deadline.
 Any deadlines submitted to Archon for this chain which are higher than this value will not be sent upstream.
 - `numericIdToPassphrase`
   - Optional.
-  - Use this section if this chain is for solo mining BURST.
+  - Use this if this chain is for solo mining BURST.
   - Example format:
 ```yaml
 numericIdToPassphrase: